kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;C. Allows updates of any monolithic application quickly and easily.
 &nbsp;&nbsp;&nbsp;&nbsp;D. Allows tracking of any API call made to any AWS service.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** B<br><br>**Explanation:** Decoupling reduces dependencies between components, making the system more resilient to failures, easier to scale, and simpler to update individual parts without affecting the whole.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** B<br><br>**Explanation:** Decoupling reduces dependencies between components, making the system more resilient to failures, easier to scale, and simpler to update individual parts without affecting the whole.
 This aligns with microservices architecture.
 Option A describes monolithic, C is also monolithic, and D is CloudTrail's function.</details>

 ---